A Little History

 Throughout its history, the Yoho General Store has been a gathering place for Solsberry residents and visitors alike.
 In the past, the Masonic Lodge and Eastern Star organizations met on the second floor.

-Today, the store offers a dining area serving deli-style breakfast, lunch, and dinner, including the popular Yoho hand-scooped ice cream, pies, and breaded tenderloins.
-Other goods, such as produce and necessity items, as well as gasoline are available making it an ideal one-stop location!
+Today, the store offers a dining area that serves a deli-style breakfast, lunch, and dinner.
+Popular items include oversized breaded tenderloins, stacked burgers, monthly specials, hand-scooped ice cream, and pies.
+Other necessity items and gasoline are available as well, making it an ideal one-stop location.